-There were 2,116 screened-in special conditions for April 2018, which is the highest monthly total in the last five years.
+There were 2,031 screened-in special conditions for May 2018.
 However, the screen-in percentage for special conditions calls continues to decrease.

 Crime Intelligence Unit

 The included chart contains Crime Intelligence Unit counts for planned placements, emergency placements, additionals, rechecks, and initials.